steadylearner/Rust-Full-Stack/README.md

 ## Note

-You may find the main image is different from others.
-I modified it with DOM model to take a screenshot and help you find the project better.
+You may find a little difference between two chat app inside main image.

+**I modified it with DOM model** to take a screenshot after those messages were sent without problem.

-I wouldn't edit it because image is not my concern and the code for app will work.
+I wouldn't edit it at this moment because it is not relevant to code but may update when I write the better code that can simulate user with their ids later.